Canon M100 vs SX510

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Canon PowerShot SX510 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the SX510 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX510 was succeeded by the Canon SX520.
+Both the M100 and the SX510 have been discontinued, but can regularly be found used on eBay.
+The SX510 was replaced by the Canon SX520, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon M100 or the Canon SX510 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.